achalaspandit/web_scraper/README.md

 Follow these steps to run the full pipeline

 1. Generate `useful_links.txt`
+NOTE: You can also skip this and use the `useful_links.txt` in this repository directly to avoid rework.
 Run `find_useful_links.py` locally to create the list of relevant URLs.
 You can modify `sitemap_links` variable in the script to add, remove or update sitemap links of insurance websites as needed.

-2. Upload S3 bucket
+3. Upload S3 bucket
 Upload the generated `useful_links.txt` into designated AWS S3 bucket.

-3. Connect to EC2 instance
+4. Connect to EC2 instance
 SSH into EC2 instance using the key pair
 ```sh
 ssh -i /path/to/your-key.pem ubuntu@<EC2_PUBLIC_IP>